yalda-darya/moral-metaperceptions/README.md

 * **Study 4 (Intervention)**
   Tests whether corrective feedback about outgroup moral judgments reduces polarization by increasing trust and lowering threat.

-Together, the studies identify moral metaperceptions as a **distinct and malleable psychological mechanism** underlying political polarization.
+In sum, the studies identify moral metaperceptions as a **distinct and malleable psychological mechanism** underlying political polarization.

 ---